zecellomaster/the-projection-room/README.md

 # Welcome to The Coverage-Gasm!
-This is a personal project of mine I have developed in my free time, so so expect a lot of updates and some potential errors.
+This is a personal project of mine I have developed in my free time, so expect a lot of updates and some potential errors.
 Currently, this page is hosting a live anaylsis of the following election(s) using the Computerized Real-time Accounting Program (CRAP):

 US Senate- 2020 Kentucky Democratic Primary